 A credit card is the ideal financial tool if you know how to use it to your benefit.
-You can avail advances through your credit card and enjoy interest-free period of up to 50 days.
+You can avail advances through your credit card and enjoy an interest-free period of up to 50 days.
 You need not pay additional interests once you repay the utilised amount within this grace period.
-Read Credit card Tips to use the Credit card in right way to get the most out of it.

 The grace period constitutes the billing period of 30 days along with an additional 15 to 20 days window between the statement generation date and the payment due date.
 Hence, the total interest-free period can extend up to 50 days.

 Making an expensive purchase when the billing period commences thus enables you to take advantage of the full grace period.